My Verses for Your Motivation

 Kagyü, Nyingma, Sakya, Gelug—

-One truth flows through all, like a single river’s tug.
+One truth flows through all like a single river's course.

 Mahamudra, Dzogchen, Madhyamaka's light—